HomeBlogSAM.gov

 Service-Disabled flag

-If you're SDVOSB, tick Service-Disabled Veteran-Owned — and then go to the SBA VetCert system separately to get verified.
-Self-identification in SAM is not the same as SBA verification, and for SDVOSB set-aside contracts, verification is required.
+If you're SDVOSB, tick Service-Disabled Veteran-Owned.
+Then — separately — go to SBA VetCert and get verified.
+The two are not the same thing.
+Self-identifying in SAM doesn't make you SDVOSB; SBA verification does, and for SDVOSB set-asides, verification is mandatory.

 HUBZone status

-If your principal office is in a HUBZone area (check the HUBZone map), register separately on HUBZone.sba.gov.
-Then tick HUBZone in SAM.
+If your principal office sits in a HUBZone (check the HUBZone map), register separately at HUBZone.sba.gov, then tick HUBZone in SAM.
+Two systems, two records — yes, it's annoying.

 Capability narrative

-SAM lets you paste a free-text capability narrative.
-Do not leave this blank.
-Write 3-5 focused sentences naming your NAICS codes, set-aside certs, past performance, and geographic reach.
+SAM gives you a free-text capability narrative field.
+Do not leave it blank.
+Three to five tight sentences — your NAICS codes, certs, past performance highlights, geographic reach.
 Contracting officers read this.
+It's the only place in the record where you get to make a case in your own words.

 Veteran-specific SAM optimization